IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Concentration save (WIS or CON?) when they take damage - possession temporarily ends if they fail, the remaining person has gaps in their memory
 	- may remember getting on the ferry to go to Arda, can't remember the reason
 	- aren't able to play instrument/sing normally
--

 ### The Butcher Balladeer
 - Brayden Blackwood: student who auditioned for second violin on the Sirenian players - but was rejected in favor of guitar player Coriolis
 	- the troupe decided to downsize their classical music budget in favor of appealing to the youths - went for rock opera instead
+	- dark eye circles - from eye makeup or being dead?
 - started murdering teachers + students, discovered the screams of the dead were a musical inspiration
 	- discovered entrance into catacombs, started using the area for his dark deeds
 - super emo, goth kid, screamo music
 - plays the shrieks of the dead on their violin - reskinned banshee

-# Secret and Clues

-_Check off when revealed._

-- [ ]

-# NPCs

-- [ ] Review NPCs
+- still need at least two more virtuoso bards - ideally virgins (leanna: why the fuck does that matter? butcher: it just seems like the thing to do when you're running a cult, yknow)
 # Treasure
 related to music, students/studying? undead things?
 - [Donjon Random Treasure Generator](https://donjon.bin.sh/5e/random/#type=treasure;treasure-cr=4;treasure-loot_type=treasure_hoard)
-- Balladeer's Violin: +1 casting focus with a shriek ability.
-Strung using the vocal cords of victims? goffick
-	- pipes of haunting - inflict fear effect?
-- 2 magic items, some gold, the artificer's code
+- 300 gp
+- Balladeer's Violin
 - deck of illusions (put this in the secret hoard, plus gold)
 - ring/cloak of protection? make more interesting
-- something for memorizing lines - photographic memory
-	- store one document, you always have access to it in ur memory
+- Rehearser's Ring: used by students to memorize lines or sheet music
+	- +2 to history checks
-	- 20 pages of text or 1 hr of events? or just the text/images
+	- store 20 pages of text or 1 hr of events - you have access to it as if it is a photographic memory

 # Session Notes